arista-netdevops-community/CloudVisionPortal-Examples/CloudVision_Studios/Campus Fabric v2/README.md

 This is an alpha version of a campus studio that gives users the ability to deploy L2 or L3 campuses.
 The input schema and template for this studio are subject to change.
-More documentation and details will be added later.
+More documentation and details will be added later.  **It is not recommended to use this studio in production networks.**